datarootsio/ml-skeleton-py/HOWTO.md

 Note:
 These variables are set in Makefile (where we use only conda currently), but this will be changed so we can support both conda and pip.

-TODO:
-- add docker-compose instructions (and how to setup pycharm to use this container)

 ## Makefile and test example